RishabhRauthan/NLOS-Radar-Perception-ADAS/README.md

 Standard ADAS (Advanced Driver Assistance Systems) relies on direct Line-of-Sight.
 If a camera or LiDAR cannot see a hazard directly, it assumes the road is clear.
 This project aims to exploit **Multipath Propagation**usually considered "noise" in radar engineering to mathematically reconstruct objects hidden behind obstacles.

-By treating walls as "mirrors" for mmWave radar signals, this system intends to detect, localize, and track vehicles before they are even visible to the human eye.
+By treating walls as mirrors for mmWave radar signals, this system intends to detect, localize, and track vehicles before they are even visible to the human eye.

-## The Concept: "Seeing" Around Corners
+## The Concept: Seeing Around Corners

-Conventional radar filters out reflections to avoid "ghost targets."
+Conventional radar filters out reflections to avoid ghost targets.
 This project does the opposite,it captures them to create a virtual view of hidden areas.

 ### The Physics
 1.  **Multipath Detection:** The radar signal hits a wall, bounces to a hidden car, bounces back to the wall, and returns to the sensor.
 2.  **Ghost Formation:** To the radar, the target appears to be *inside* or *behind* the wall.
-3.  **The "Mirror" Transformation:**
+3.  **The Mirror Transformation:**
     * The system will use **RANSAC** (Random Sample Consensus) to identify static walls.
     * It will then apply geometric reflection matrices to "unfold" the ghost coordinates, mapping them to their true location in the real world.

----

 ## Project Goals

 The goal is to build a functional prototype using **ROS 2** and **Python** that can:
 1. Ingest point cloud data from a **TI mmWave Radar**.
 2. Distinguish between static walls and dynamic hidden objects.
-3. Visualize the "Hidden" traffic on a map in real-time.
+3. Visualize the hidden traffic on a map in real-time.

-## 🔮 Roadmap
+## Roadmap

 * **Phase 1:** Research & Environment Setup (ROS 2 Humble).
 * **Phase 2:** Development of the Wall Detection Algorithm (RANSAC).